3 Free Transcription Tools You Can Try

 One thing to note: OTranscribe only saves work as an RTF file, so copy your transcript once it’s done if you want to keep it in another format.

 2. Express Scribe

-Tried and tested in the industry, Express Scribe is a popular tool designed for professional transcribers.
+Express Scribe is a popular industry tool designed for professional transcribers.
 It can be installed for free on a Mac or PC and lets you control everything through your keyboard or by linking to a foot pedal.
 It has an easy-to-learn interface and features a broad range of hotkey controls for better speed and efficiency.

 There is both a free version and a paid version of Express Scribe.
 The free version includes foot pedal support and can play a wide range of audio file types.

 Express Scribe also allows you to adjust the playback options for your file to suit your typing speed.